dotnet/csharplang/proposals/data-classes.md

 1. The constructor parameters are ordered, while the fields are not.
    Consumers have now taken a dependency on the parameter ordering.
 1. The constructor must be maintained with any field changes.
+1. Constructor parameter names don't necessarily line up with field/property names hence named argument passing doesn't have the same ease of use as object initializers.

 There is also no way to create a copy of a data structure with readonly fields with only one item changed.
 A new type must be constructed manually.

 ## Proposal

-To resolve many of these issues, I propse a new modifier for classes and structs: `data`.
+To resolve many of these issues, I propose a new modifier for classes and structs: `data`.
 `data` classes or structs are meant to satisfy the goals listed above by doing the following things: